 "The Ocular Melanoma Foundation is committed to accelerating and enhancing scientific research, advocacy, and awareness of ocular melanoma and to providing education and support to patients, their families, and healthcare professionals."

-OCULAR MELANOMA ORGANIZATIONS BASED IN OTHER COUNTRIES
+OCULAR MELANOMA NONPROFITS BASED IN OTHER COUNTRIES

 "The Australasian Ocular Melanoma Alliance is a group of medical, para-medical, nursing, and consumer representatives aiming to further care and treatment of patients with ocular melanoma across Australia and the world."